T-vK/MobilePassThrough/README.md

 - More detailed output about how the device is muxed
 - Create a bootable live version of this project
 - Create packages (deb, rpm, etc)
-- Add compatibility for Arch, Debian, etc...
+- Add compatibility for Arch, Debian, Pop OS etc...
 - Make this project work better on systems that already have a non-default GPU driver installed
 - Make it easy to uninstall the dependencies and undo the changes to the systm config (like kernel parameters)
 - Find a way to circumvent Error 43 for AMD GPUs like the `Radeon RX Vega M GL`